MHSA-Net: Multi-Head Self-Attention Network for Occluded Person Re-Identification: Introduction

 \section{Introduction}

 ~ Person re-identification (Re-ID) is a fundamental task in distributed multi-camera surveillance.
 It identifies the same person in different (non-overlapping) camera views.
 Re-ID has important applications in video surveillance and criminal investigation.
-With the surge of interest in deep representation learning, the person Re-ID task has achieved great progress in recent years.
-However, the occlusion in person images is still a key challenging issue that hinders Re-ID performance.
-Many methods~\cite{ZhengWang2020, Zuozhuo19, Kaiyang19, AANET19, Zhun2020} didn't consider the situation that the person is occluded by various obstructions like cars, trees, or other people.
-This paper aims to develop a Re-ID algorithm that can better handle occlusions in images.
+With the surge of interest in deep representation learning, the person Re-ID task has achieved great progress in recent years~\cite{9336268}.
+Although recently many methods~\cite{ZhengWang2020, 8985292, 9397375, 9513260, Kaiyang19, Zhun2020, WU2021107424} have boosted the performance of the standard person Re-ID task, they didn't consider the situation that the person is occluded by various obstructions like cars, trees, or other people.
+The occlusion in person images is still a key challenging issue that hinders Re-ID performance.
+Thus, this paper aims to develop a Re-ID algorithm that can better handle occlusions in images.

 In the occluded person Re-ID task, occluded regions often contain a lot of noise that results in mismatching.
 So a key issue in occluded Re-ID is to build discriminative features from unoccluded regions.
 Some part-based methods~\cite{WeiShi2015, Lingxiao2018, Lingxiao2018xl} manually crop the occluded target person in probe images and then use the unoccluded parts as the new query.
 However, these manual operations are inefficient in practice.
 Another type of approach is to use human model to help build person features.
-More recently, \cite{Jiaxu112019, Guanan2020, Shangocclu2020} apply pose estimators to obtain the person's key points to locate effective regions of the person.
+More recently, \cite{Jiaxu112019, Guanan2020, Pose-guided2020} applied pose estimators to obtain the person's key points to locate effective regions of the person.
 However, the difference between training datasets of pose estimation and that of person retrieval often exist, making pose estimation based feature extraction sometimes unstable.
 It is desirable to design an effective mechanism to adaptively capture the key features from non-occlusion regions without relying on human models.